getoutreach/clientxtsdk/docs/outreach-api.md

    - Check the browser local storage for a valid token
    - Call the  [token endpoint](#token-endpoint) with the current user id parameter, which returns user access token out of a valid cached access token or using the previously obtained refresh token.
 2. If no token available, addon renders a "Login with Outreach" button and in click handler of that button invokes **sdk.authorize()** function
-   - It will create a "ctx-sdk-user" cookie which will hold session state(userId) needed in next authorization step
+   - It will create a "cxt-sdk-user" cookie which will hold session state(userId) needed in next authorization step
    - Addon opens popup using the Outreach [API authentication URL](https://api.outreach.io/api/v2/docs#authentication).
 Constructing of this url relies on manifest.api section configuration: [applicationId](manifest.md#applicationid), [redirectUri](manifest.md#redirecturi) and [scopes](manifest.md#scopes) values.
    - When user clicks **Authorize** button on [Outreach consent screen](assets/api-consent.png), Outreach will redirect to  **/authorize** endpoint on ([manifest.api.redirectUri](manifest.md#redirecturi)) address with a short living authorization code passed as query param.

 3. Host **authorize endpoint** will then:
-   - read the session context from request cookie "ctx-sdk-user": userId.
+   - read the session context from request cookie "cxt-sdk-user": userId.
    - use received authorization code with Outreach app id and the secret to obtaining Outreach API access and refresh token
    - cache the retrieved tokens using a cache key with session userId value read from the cookie.
    - redirect to connect endpoint with access token and expiration passed as a query parameter